 In some ways, the health system will feel very familiar, yet bizarre, to Brits.
 In the UK, you can walk into an optician, but have to wait months to see a dentist.
 In Luxembourg, you can walk into a dentist, but have to wait months to see an optician.

 The general quality of food here is far better than most places in the UK.
 For example, it is actually very difficult to buy bread as bad as the plastic you have to buy in the UK (if you want that, you have to pay through your nose, understandably).
-French, German, and Belgian bakeries abound, giving you a good choice in decent bread.
+French, German, Belgian, Portuguese, and local bakeries abound, giving you a good choice of decent bread.

 It’s often best to talk with the staff, although one problem is working out which language to use.
 If the cuisine isn’t a giveaway, then you might have to swap waiters before you can find a language in common: no language is guaranteed.
 For example, one of my favourite restaurants is the Bosso in the Luxembourg Grund.
 It has Luxembourgish cuisine, but half the waiters don’t speak the language.
 I’ve been served by a Russian waiter who also speaks Spanish and English, a Brazilian waiter who also speaks French, and so on.
 Again, don’t worry if you’re monolingual English, there will always be someone to serve you.

 Many of the international cuisine restaurants aren’t particularly special—then again, I’ve lived in Paris, so am spoilt.
-The exceptions are the Indian restaurants, which are superb—and this comes from someone who has not just lived in London, but lived in London.
+The exceptions are the Indian restaurants, which are superb—and this comes from someone who has not just lived in London, but LIVED in London.
 Reputédly, there was a battle between Indian restaurant proprietors back in the 1980s.
 They competed on authenticity, and the winners were the customers.
-My personal favourite at the moment is Namaste, actually a Nepali restaurant.
+My personal favourite at the moment is Namaste, in rue du Strasbourg, actually a Nepali restaurant.

 The things I miss, that are difficult to find, are traditional British edibles.
-It doesn’t help that the British shop, Little Britain, closed down a few months ago: rumours have it the owner died unexpectedly and the children couldn’t agree on how to proceed, so ended up shutting the place down (which is sufficiently ironic in these brexit times to have me doubt the tale).
+It doesn’t help that the British shop, Little Britain, closed down a while ago: rumours have it the owner died unexpectedly and the children couldn’t agree on how to proceed, so ended up shutting the place down (which is sufficiently ironic in these brexit times to have me doubt the tale).
 Now, some things are findable, like Marmite, good stilton, and Indian spices, but others are virtually impossible, like good cheddar (though some claim otherwise).
 I’ve taken to cheese smuggling when I return from visits to blighty.
+Aha: apparently, another Brit posh nosh shop has opened.

-One thing that Luxembourg shares with China is that the dominant supermarket is the French chain Auchan.
-The country has other French, German, Belgian and Portuguese chains.
-Unlike the UK, the best food isn’t found in Aldi and Lidl, simply because the other chains also offer pretty good product too.
+One thing that Luxembourg shares with China is the French chain Auchan.
+The country has other French, German, Belgian, Portuguese, and local chains, too.
+Unlike the UK, the best food isn’t found in Aldi and Lidl, simply because the other chains also offer pretty good product.
 Like the UK, some chains are quite evil at not noticing the prices on the shelves and the prices in the tills have little in common.

 But you really should take advantage of the differences in food here.
 There are some absolutely delicious things to discover and explore.
 For example, meat eaters can buy their own ready to kill dinner from Auchan.
 There’s a specialist horsemeat butcher close to where I used to live.
 There are festivals of international food, so you can start to explore many cuisines.